 St. Erik Viking Scholarships - Academic Year at UW-Madison (SE)

 Madison Horelli - Semester in Helsinki, Finland (US)

 The Brittingham Viking Scholarships Today

-The Reverse Viking program continues today by sending three UW-Madison students to Scandinavia every Spring and Summer.
-A group of three students spends the Spring Semester spread out at Universities in Helsinki, Uppsala, and Copenhagen and then study together at the International Summer School in Oslo, Norway.
+An echo of the Reverse Viking program continues today by sending three UW-Madison students to Scandinavia every Spring and Summer.
+A group of three students spends the spring semester spread out at Universities in Helsinki, Uppsala, and Copenhagen and then comes together to study at the International Summer School in Oslo, Norway.

 Alumni of all of the scholarships automatically become members of the Brittingham Viking Organization.
 We have around 500 living members that stay in touch and support each other as well as the new scholars.
-Each year the BVO hosts a Convention to make decisions about the future of our scholarship programs and to socialize with friends in the alumni organization.
-The Convention site rotates among Norway, Sweden, Denmark, Finland and Madison in the US and usually, has over 150 members in attendance.
+Each year, the BVO hosts a Convention to make decisions about the future of our scholarship programs and to socialize with friends in the alumni organization.
+The Convention site rotates between Oslo, Stockholm, Copenhagen, Helsinki, and Madison and usually has over 150 members in attendance.

 Brittingham Viking Organization members refer to themselves as the “Viking Family.”
 This "family" constitutes the social infrastructure necessary to provide the non-classroom component of the Viking scholarships.
 The expanded professional network of our Viking Alumni also provides new scholars with incredible support and inspiration for their own career aspirations.

-These are the Ripples of Tom's Vikings, the Brittingham Viking Scholarships and this their history and impact on those that have been lucky enough to receive them.
+These are the Ripples of Tom's Vikings, the Brittingham Viking Scholarships, and this is their history and impact on those that have been lucky enough to receive them.